 115.33(b)(d): Agency Directive and BOP PREA Plan address this provision.
-In the past 12 months, 1169 inmates were admitted to FCI Williamsburg and were trained on PREA.
+In the past 12 months, 1663 inmates were admitted to FCI Edgefield and were trained on PREA.
 Provisions are made by staff to assist those inmates with disabilities, or those not proficient in English to ensure their understanding of PREA.
 Orientation videos, posters, inmate handbooks, and other resources are readily available to the inmate population and are available in English and Spanish.
 Inmates also have regular access to TRULINCS, a computer system which also provides PREA information, as well as reporting mechanisms.
 Inmate telephones, reviewed by the auditor, also provide a reporting outlet.
-Staff interpreters and telephonic translation services are available to inmates who are not proficient in English or are otherwise unable to communicate due to a disability or limitation (deaf, blind, mentally impaired, etc.).
+Staff interpreters and telephonic translation services are available to inmates who are not proficient in English or are otherwise unable to communicate due to a disability or limitation (deaf, blind, mentally/physically impaired, etc.).

 115.33(c): Agency Directive and BOP PREA Plan address this provision.
-A review of case files for randomly selected inmates reflected that all inmates had been provided the required PREA-related information and education.
-Staff interviewed reported the information is provided during intake.
+A review of case files for randomly selected inmates, as well as all inmates interviewed by the auditor (42) reflected that all inmates had been provided the required PREA-related comprehensive education during A&O. Staff interviewed reported information is provided during intake.
+Per the Warden and staff interviews, all inmates are provided PREA education during the initial A&O process by Unit Team, Psychology Services, and the PREA Compliance Manager.
+In addition, continual education is provided throughout the inmate's incarceration through in-person town halls, PREA posters, and information shared on TRULINCS.

-115.33(e): A review of case files for randomly selected inmates (20) reflected all inmates had been provided the required PREA-related information and education.
-The completed and signed Acknowledgement Statement is used to document when inmates are provided the PREA information at intake.
+115.33(e): The auditor reviewed the case files provided by the facility during the pre-audit phase.
+In addition, the auditor reviewed case files for all inmates interviewed by the auditor (42), plus 10 additional files for inmates received within the last 12 months.
+This review reflected that the inmates had been provided the required PREA-related education.
+The completed and signed "Acknowledgement Statement" is used to document when inmates are provided the PREA information at intake.
 Inmates that participate in the subsequent PREA education have their participation entered into the inmate's central record.
-The Auditor found that there were two inmates that had not received their A&O (and PREA education) within the 30-day timeframe.
-The Auditor did not feel as if this warranted corrective action, as most of the files revealed compliance with the 30-day timeframe.
-However, it was recommended that this requirement be reiterated to the staff.